JoschuaGosda/onlineIDE/report_4.3.md

 ## Final Report (Group 4.3)

 We assigned every team member to some requirements (see below).
 During the semester we had regular meetings to discuss our progress and debug the code.
-We have all worked together to fix our bus.
+We have all worked together to fix our bugs.
 We also tried to participate in all the project tutorial sessions.

 Originally we were a group of five, but unfortunately we couldn't reach Oksana Wannick anymore at some point.
 Claudius then told us that she doesn't want to continue the project.